 Fulfillment.
 Fulfillment expenses consist of all costs to receive, process and fulfill customer orders.
 This primarily includes shipping costs to/from customers and personnel and related costs, which include salaries and bonuses, and employee benefit costs.
 Personnel and related costs are related to processing inbound and outbound customer orders, cleaning, restoring and repairing items received from customers, tracking and managing items within our fulfillment center network and ingesting new items received from brands.
 Fulfillment expenses also include costs of packing materials, cleaning supplies, and other fulfillment-related expenses.
 We expect fulfillment costs to increase as order volume increases.
 In fiscal year 2022 costs to ship orders increased due to increasing prices in the transportation market.
 Fulfillment expense may fluctuate due to various factors including commercial terms and market trends.
-Fulfillment expense may also increase due to competitive pressures in the labor market which could lead to continued higher wage rates.
-We increased warehouse wage rates during fiscal year 2022 and expect to continue to be impacted by rising wage rates in the future.
-During the first and second quarters of fiscal year 2023, we realized efficiencies that offset fulfillment cost increases.
-For fiscal year 2023, we expect to offset fulfillment expense increases with transportation efficiencies and the impact of our new transportation contract.
-We expect to continue to invest in automation, other process improvements to support and drive efficiencies in our operations and negotiate better pricing where possible.
-To the extent we are successful in becoming more efficient in fulfilling orders, and at a magnitude that is able to offset long-term increases in shipping costs, wage rates and cleaning/packing supply price increases, we would expect these expenses to decrease as a percentage of total revenue over the longer term.
+Fulfillment expense may also increase due to competitive pressures in the labor market which could lead to continue higher wage rates.
+We increased warehouse wage rates during fiscal year 2022 and during the first quarter of fiscal year 2023 and expect to continue to be impacted by rising wage rates in the future.
+During the first three quarters of fiscal year 2023, we realized efficiencies that offset fulfillment cost in automation, other process improvements to support and drive efficiencies in our operations and negotiate better pricing where possible.
+To the extent we are successful in becoming more efficient in fulfilling orders, and at a magnitude that is able to offset long-term increases as a percentage of total revenue over the longer term.

 Technology.
 Technology expenses consist of personnel and related costs for employees engaged in software development and engineering, quality assurance, product, customer experience, data science, analytics and information technology-related efforts, net of personnel costs associated with capitalized software.
 Technology expenses also include professional services, third-party hosting expenses, website monitoring costs, and software and license fees.
-We expect these expenses to decrease in dollars and as a percentage of total revenue compared to fiscal year 2022 as a result of our restructuring plan.
-Over the medium to long term, these expenses may increase as we continue to improve the customer and subscriber experience and invest in our technology stack and infrastructure to support overall growth in our business.
-While these expenses may vary from period to period as a percentage of total revenue, we expect them to decrease as a percentage of total revenue over the longer term.
+We expect these expenses to decrease in dollars and as a percentage of total revenue in fiscal year 2023 compared to fiscal year 2022 as a result of our September 2022 restructuring plan and our continued focus on managing costs.
+In addition, we expect to incur lower fixed cost operating expenses in fiscal year 2024 relative to fiscal year 2023; however, over the long term, these expenses may increase as we continue to improve the customer and subscriber experience and invest in our technology stack and infrastructure to support overall growth in our business.
+While these expenses may vary from period to period as a percentage of total revenue over the long term.

 Marketing.
 Marketing expenses include online and mobile marketing, search engine optimization and email costs, marketing personnel and related costs, agency fees, brand marketing, printed collateral, consumer research, and other related costs.
 Marketing expenses unrelated to personnel costs may increase if we increase marketing spend to drive the growth of our business and increase our brand awareness.
-Marketing expenses in the third and fourth quarter of fiscal 2023 are expected to decrease as compared to the prior year as we plan to reallocate a portion of our budgeted marketing expenses to rental product purchases, which is anticipated to reduce subscriber acquisition in the near term.
+Marketing expenses in the third quarter of fiscal year 2023 decreased as compared to the prior year, which we expect to continue into the fourth quarter of fiscal year 2023 as we reallocate a portion of our budgeted marketing expenses to rental product purchases, which is anticipated to continue to reduce subscriber acquisition in the near term.
+We expect our marketing spend to be roughly flat in fiscal year 2024 as compared to fiscal year 2023.
 The trend and timing of our marketing expenses will depend in part on the timing of marketing campaigns.